New Challenges in the Management of Heart Failure: Meet the Experts

 After obtaining his MD in Medicine and Surgery at the La Sapienza University of Rome, Prof Rosano obtained his specialisation in cardiology from the same University before attaining his PhD in Medical Sciences from Imperial College London.
 His research interests focus on experimental and clinical pharmacology, heart failure, cardiac metabolism, diabetes and gender differences in cardiovascular diseases.

 Prof Rosano has been core member of the Cardiovascular Working Party of the European Medicines Agency and member of the Pricing and Reimbursement Committee of the Italian Drug Agency.
 He is the President-Elect of the Heart Failure Association Board (HFA), and Chairman of the Education Committee of the HFA.
 Prof Rosano is on the editorial board for European Journal of Heart Failure, European Heart Journal CV Pharmacotherapy, Cardiac Failure Reviews and Cardiovascular Diabetology.
-He has authored over 500 peer-reviewed articles, eight books and 32 book chapters.
+He has authored more than 500 peer-reviewed articles, eight books and 32 book chapters.

 Theresa A McDonagh